Garth Brooks, Austin City Limits

 The soundcheck was really amazing.
 Garth was just hanging out in sweat pants and hiking boots.
 He wore a black baseball cap, no cowboy hat until later on during the show.
 He had two separate bands with him for this performance.
 One for his traditional country hits and then another band for his Chris Gaines material, the rock 'n' roll alter ego that he will play in an upcoming movie.
 He rehearsed for over three hours, playing about everything that he would play later in the show.
 There were very few people outside of the stage hands, roadies, and cameramen that were allowed in the soundcheck, so I was feeling pretty satisfied with my afternoon by then.
 It didn't hurt when Garth looked up at me in my seat and smiled and said "hi" either.

-Other soundcheck excitement included Lance Armstrong (you know, the guy who won the Tour D' France) and his wife and new baby showed up for a photo opp. while Garth was between bands.
+Other soundcheck excitement included Lance Armstrong (you know, the guy who won the Tour D' France) and his wife and new baby showing up for a photo opp while Garth was between bands.
 Another thing was watching how nice Garth treated his band and crew, at one point, going off stage himself and coming back with an armload of bottles of water for everyone.

 Our conversation focused on the tightness of the Chris Gaines band (two Grammy winners for writing Eric Clapton's "Change the World" and a very talented female singer/percussionist who has toured with Billy Joel and Bruce Springsteen).
 I was able to get permission from him to use a quote for an upcoming article in TX Music.
 When I asked him how he thought the ACL audience would react to the Chris Gaines material, he said "The Austin audience is an intelligent one.
 They will get it.
 Texans in general have a diverse appreciation for music."
 I think I was the only one in town who got him quoted on the record this trip.
 He also talked to me about his upcoming Saturday Night Live appearance.
 His first time hosting definitely had some of my favorite skits and he told me he hopes that they will let him do another Mango skit, but this time as Chris Gaines.